libbyshoop/csinparallel/modules/Patternlets/source/MessagePassing/MPI_Patternlets.rst

 .. literalinclude:: ../patternlets/MPI/02.sendRecv/sendRecv.c
     :language: c

-3. Task Decomposition: on *slices* using parallel-for
+3. Data Decomposition: on *slices* using parallel-for
 *********************************************************************

+In this example, the data being decomposed in simply the set of integeres from zero to 15, inclusive.

 .. literalinclude:: ../patternlets/MPI/03.parallelForSlices/parallelForSlices.c
     :language: c

-4. Task Decomposition: on *blocks* using parallel-for
+4. Data Decomposition: on *blocks* using parallel-for
 *******************************************************

 This is a basic example that does not yet include a data array, though